Did you know that enrollment in Medicare Advantage plans has doubled over the past decade?

 Nearly all Medicare Advantage enrollees are in plans that require prior authorization for some services.

 Picture this: You’re not feeling well.
-You follow the Medicare Advantage plan rules by doing the following:
+You follow the MAPD rules by doing the following:

 - You make an appointment with your primary physician.